|Code||Date||Venue||Early Bird Fee||Fee|

 Natural Gas has become the ‘fuel-of-choice’ in many energy markets due to its availability of supply and transportation via pipeline or liquefaction as LNG.
 A series of contracts links each stage of the Gas industry from field production to the ultimate delivery point.
 An understanding of the provisions in these contracts is essential to those who intend to create a career in this industry.

-This 4 half-day Virtual Instructor Led Training (VILT) course addresses the various transactional and legal issues along the value chain for natural gas and LNG, including production, processing, delivery and storage.
+This 4 half-day Virtual Instructor Led Training (VILT) course addresses the various transactional and legal issues along the value chain for natural Gas and LNG, including production, processing, delivery and storage.
 Particular attention is given to current trends in pricing mechanisms, cost reduction strategies, revisions to supply and transportation contracts.

-After the completion of this VILT, participants will be able to:
+After the completion of this VILT course, participants will be able to:

 - Analyse the commercial, operational and legal provisions in Gas and LNG supply contracts.